maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     description shall be provided, where the realisation of the service with a dedicated technology shall be described.

     This section shall be replaced by a suitable description of the purpose.
+For
+    instance:
 -->

 The MSR is an implementation of service management concept which was given from